kubeslice-ent/kubetally-installer/README.md

 enable_install_worker: true  # Enable the installation of Kubeslice workers

 # Kubeslice controller installation settings
-kubeslice_controller_egs:
+kubeslice_controller:
   skip_installation: false  # Do not skip the installation of the controller
   use_global_kubeconfig: true  # Use global kubeconfig for the controller installation
   specific_use_local_charts: true  # Override to use local charts for the controller
   kubeconfig: ""  # Path to the kubeconfig file specific to the controller
   kubecontext: ""  # Kubecontext specific to the controller; if empty, uses the global context
   namespace: "kubeslice-controller"  # Kubernetes namespace where the controller will be installed
-  release: "kubeslice-controller-release"  # Helm release name for the controller
+  release: "kubetally-controller-release"  # Helm release name for the controller
-  chart: "kubeslice-controller-egs"  # Helm chart name for the controller
+  chart: "kubetally-controller"  # Helm chart name for the controller
   inline_values:  # Inline Helm values for the controller chart
+    global:
+      imageRegistry: docker.io/aveshasystems
+      kubeTally:
+        # Enable or disable KubeTally
+        enabled: true
+        postgresSecretName: kubetally-db-credentials   # Default value, secret name can be overridden
+        # Ensure to configure the mandatory PostgreSQL database settings when 'kubetally enable' is true.
+        postgresAddr: ""                         # Optional, can be specified here or retrieved from the secret
+        postgresPort:                            # Optional, can be specified here or retrieved from the secret
+        postgresUser: ""                         # Optional, can be specified here or retrieved from the secret
+        postgresPassword: ""                     # Optional, can be specified here or retrieved from the secret
+        postgresDB: ""                           # Optional, can be specified here or retrieved from the secret
+        postgresSslmode: require
     kubeslice:
       controller:
         endpoint: ""  # Endpoint of the controller API server; auto-fetched if left empty
         migration:
           minio:
             install: "false"  # Do not install MinIO during migration
+    prometheus:
+      server:
+        persistentVolume:       # Enable/disable Persistent Volume Claim for Prometheus data
+          enabled: true         # Enable/disable Persistent Volume Claim for Prometheus data
+          size: 5Gi             # Size of the PVC
+      retention: "30d"          # Retention period for Prometheus data
   helm_flags: "--timeout 10m --atomic"  # Additional Helm flags for the installation
   verify_install: true  # Verify the installation of the controller
   verify_install_timeout: 30  # Timeout for the controller installation verification (in seconds)
   skip_on_verify_fail: false  # If verification fails, do not skip the step

 # Kubeslice UI installation settings
-kubeslice_ui_egs:
+kubeslice_ui:
   skip_installation: false  # Do not skip the installation of the UI
   use_global_kubeconfig: true  # Use global kubeconfig for the UI installation
   namespace: "kubeslice-controller"  # Kubernetes namespace where the UI will be installed
-  release: "kubeslice-ui"  # Helm release name for the UI
+  release: "kubetally-ui"  # Helm release name for the UI
-  chart: "kubeslice-ui-egs"  # Helm chart name for the UI
+  chart: "kubetally-ui"  # Helm chart name for the UI
+  inline_values:  # Inline Helm values for the UI chart
+    global:
+      imageRegistry: docker.io/aveshasystems
+    kubeTally:
+      enabled: true
+    kubeslice:
+      productName: kubetally
+      dashboard:
+        enabled: false     # Enable or disable kubernetes-dashboard, bydefault false
+      uiproxy:
+        service:
+          type: LoadBalancer
   helm_flags: "--atomic"  # Additional Helm flags for the UI installation
   verify_install: true  # Verify the installation of the UI
   verify_install_timeout: 50  # Timeout for the UI installation verification (in seconds)